This post may contain affiliate links so I earn a commission.

-Choosing the best mink trap bait to use on the trapline or to catch a mink that's been killing your chickens and causing havoc for your poultry is an important decision.
+Choosing the best mink trap bait to use on the trapline or to catch a mink or weasel that's been killing your chickens and causing havoc for your poultry is an important decision.

 After all, if you want to catch a mink you'll want to choose a bait that's a natural part of their diet and also something they find irresistible.

 Mink are carnivores that love to eat fish, crayfish, frogs, mice, birds, rabbits, snakes, muskrats and chickens....which is why many small farms usually turn to trapping mink to help save their chicken coop from total destruction.